Goodman was the obvious property partner and Highbrook Business Park the ideal location.

-Highbrook is now home to New Zealand Post’s flagship mail centre, Te Riu o Tamaki Makau Rau (the heart beat that blends Tamaki and its hundred lovers).
+Highbrook is now home to NZ Post’s flagship mail centre, Te Riu o Tamaki Makau Rau (the heart beat that blends Tamaki and its hundred lovers).
 The centre processes all the mail posted each day between Cape Reinga in the Far North to Pokeno, on Auckland’s southern outskirts.

-CourierPost’s parcel sorting facilities can now handle up to 18,000 items per hour, replacing manual sorting processes with a sixth of that capacity.
-Contract Logistics has almost doubled the capacity of its warehousing and stock replenishment services, providing enormous potential for customer growth.
+A substantial warehouse for Contract Logistics has almost doubled the capacity of its logistics services, providing enormous potential for customer growth.

 Four design-built facilities at Highbrook have successfully brought together previously separate businesses into an important regional hub for NZ Post.
 Better business integration, more efficient buildings and high-quality work spaces have been positive outcomes for the customer.